Android-for-Python/Camera4Kivy/README.md

 #### Cropped Sensor Resolution

 The sensor resolution cropped according to the orientation of the sensor, the orientation of the Preview, and the aspect ratio of the Preview.
+The will impact the capture resolution, for example a 16:9 aspect image maybe cropped from a 4:3 sensor image.
+Thus the product of width and height will less for 16:9 that for 4:3 in this case.

+Rotating a mobile device also rotates the sensor, the highest resolution images are obtained when the Priview widget orientation is the same as the device orientation.
+Conversly for example a landscape preview with the device in portrait orientation will result in an image width resolution that is the sensor height resolution.

+This behaviour is a characteric of the camera having a physical constraint resolution.
+It is mostly transparent to the app user unless the sensor resolution is low, or a photo capture has lower than expected resolution.

 #### Preview Resolution

 Is a physical property of the screen (display resolution) and the Preview widget size on the screen.
-The preview resolution can be less than or greater than the sensor resolution.
+The preview resolution can be less than or greater than the cropped sensor resolution.

 #### Capture Resolution